 Allometry We measure individual tree height, canopy spread and stem diameter of the bole at breast height (DBH).
 Tree height was estimated using nested, 2 m calibrated, aluminum rods (Garelick, St. Paul, MN, USA).
 DBH was measured at 1.06 m using a ProSkit electronic digital caliper (Amelia, VA, USA).
 Canopy spread was measured using the span between the same calibrated aluminum rods fixed with two landscape flags as a ground truth reference.

-Clustering Mean distances between sampled trees (N = 167) up to five of their nearest, reproductively mature conspecific neighbors (within 5 m) in the same clump (Churchill et all 2012) were calculated as mean neighbor distance—a surrogate, but inverse, measure for stand density (Mosseler Rajora and Major 2004).
+Clustering Mean distances between sampled trees (N = 167) and up to five of their nearest, reproductively mature, conspecific neighbors (within 5 m) in the same clump (Churchill et all 2012) were calculated as mean neighbor distance—a surrogate, but inverse, measure for stand density (Mosseler Rajora and Major 2004).
 Topographic features

 We used a Kodak Trimble Juno 3B unit to obtain horizontal resolution of data plotted using between five and seven satellite telecommunication vehicles to maintain a maximum PDOP (Position Dilution of Precision).
 These data were differentially corrected and have estimated accuracies in the horizontal and vertical direction of 2 meters, while SA (selective availability) is set to zero.
 Multiple satellite-configured GPS data (USGS 2m LIDAR 2010) determined coordinates for individual trees (Lubinski Hop and Gawler 2003) as well as slope and aspect attributes using ArcGIS (version 10).
 Mapping of this type of data is used in the past to compare physiography and recalcitrant chemical biogeography, particularly in fire prone contexts (Szpakowski and Jensen 2019).